What is Attention Deficit Hyperactivity Disorder (ADHD)?

 Treatment may include:

-Pharmacological Treatment
+Medication Treatment

 Psychosocial Treatments

 Parenting children with ADHD may be difficult.
 It can have challenges that create stress within the family.
-Classes in behavior management skills designed to address the special challenges associated with parenting a child with ADHD can help to both improve the child's functioning at home.
+Classes in behavior management skills designed to address the special challenges associated with parenting a child with ADHD can help to improve the child's functioning at home.
 These classes can also help reduce stress for all family members.